 Best Overall: Proactiv Deep Cleansing Body Wash

 This derm-developed brand is well-known for its facial offerings, but don’t miss their body wash.
-It gets top points for working to both prevent and treat existing pimples, blackheads, and whiteheads.
-Credit a combo of 2% salicylic acid that breaks up excess oil, plus gently exfoliating beads to buff away pore-clogging gunk and grime.
+It gets top points from users for working to prevent pimples, blackheads, and whiteheads.
+Credit a combo of 2% salicylic acid that has the ability to break up excess oil, plus gently exfoliating beads.

 Best Budget: Neutrogena Body Clear Acne Treatment Body Wash with Salicylic Acid

 The main drawback of many zit-zapping ingredients is that they can sometimes end up over-drying your skin.
 Happily, there’s no need to worry about that with this guy.
-Yes, it boasts salicylic acid to battle breakouts, though the addition of three ceramides, along with hyaluronic acid and niacinamide, ensure it’s still plenty moisturizing.
-The fact that it’s both fragrance- and paraben-free just makes it all the more gentle.
+Yes, it boasts salicylic acid to battle breakouts, though the addition of three ceramides (one of Dr. Gross’s top recommended moisturizing ingredients if you’re prone to body breakouts), along with hyaluronic acid and niacinamide, ensure it’s still plenty moisturizing.
+The fact that it’s both fragrance- and paraben-free just makes it all the more gentle, an especially great pick for anyone with sensitive skin.

 Best Exfoliating: Glytone Exfoliating Body Wash